Charlotte Casiraghi: Philosophy

 In 2015, Casiraghi founded Les Rencontres Philosophiques de Monaco (literally, "Philosophical Encounters").
 Her co-founders include her former teacher in Fontainebleau, the philosopher Robert Maggiori.
 The others founders are Joseph Cohen and Raphael Zagury-Orly.
-Her mother is among the many honorary members of the group, which is really a think tank on philosophy.
-They discuss contemporary issues and new publications in the field of philosophy.
+Her mother is among the many honorary members of the group, a think tank on philosophy where contemporary issues and new publications in the field of philosophy are discussed.
 The writings and the life of Anne Dufourmantelle made a strong impact on Casiraghi, who wrote in particular about Dufourmantelle's book Défense du Secret in an article for Libération.
-Casiraghi and Dufourmantelle, who died in 2017, were friends, sharing, by the admission of Casiraghi herself, a passion for not only philosophy but for horses.
+Casiraghi and Dufourmantelle, who died in 2017, were friends, sharing, according to Casiraghi, a passion not only for philosophy but for horses.

 Casiraghi wrote the preface for a book published in 2017 by the psychoanalyst Julia Kristeva.
 The two women also published their letters to each other, reflecting on philosophy.

 In March 2018, Casiraghi and Maggiori published their Kindle book, through Éditions du Seuil.
 The title is Archipel des Passions (Archipelago of the Passions).
 It is a series of dialogues between the professor and the student about the various passions (i.e. arrogance, joy, cruelty, love) and their affects.
 It is also "an essay on the passion of thought."
-The book is dedicated to her father and the passions explored amount to about forty.
-It "reads like a treatise of the passions."
+The book is dedicated to her father and explores around 40 passions.

 Equestrianism

 In June 2009, Casiraghi, accompanied by her uncle Albert II, Prince of Monaco, appeared on the French television programme Stade 2 to speak about her recent enrollment in the Global Champions Tour.

 Since returning to the show jumping sport in April 2009 (after a four-year hiatus), she continues to train with Thierry Rozier.
-Casiraghi and the bay gelding named GI Joe (owner: Jan Tops), participated in the 2009 Global Champions Tour in Valencia, Spain, Monte Carlo, Cannes, Estoril, Rio de Janeiro, and Valkenswaard.
+Casiraghi and the bay gelding named GI Joe (owner: Jan Tops), participated in the 2009 Global Champions Tour in Valencia, Monte Carlo, Cannes, Estoril, Rio de Janeiro, and Valkenswaard.

 Casiraghi continued participation in the Global Champions Tour throughout 2010.
 For the most part, she rode horses Troy (a chestnut stallion) and Tintero (a grey gelding).
 The GCT "Pro-Am Cup" (Professional-Amateur) relay was her original concept.
 It is a staple of the GCT Monaco event to this day.

 In 2010, she assumed the role of honorary president of the Global Champions Tour (now the Longines Global Champions Tour) in Monaco; her mother had been honorary president of the event as it existed prior to its inclusion in the Global Champions Tour.
-Since 2015, Casiraghi never participated in multiple phases of the Longines Global Champions Tour.
-After that year, she reduced her participation to the Monaco phase only.
+Since 2015, Casiraghi has not taken part in multiple phases of the Longines Global Champions Tour, and reduced her participation to the Monaco phase only.